RishavMz/DSA/README.md

-Tried to implement some data structures in C++ and Java
+Implemented few missing data structures and functions in C++